forkymcforkface/RGUI-Pi/README.md

    ```
 --------------------

-**Features (open source)**
+**Features**
-- Works with RGBPi, VGA666, Pi2Scart cable and should work with others as well.
+- Works with RGBPi, VGA666, Pi2Scart cables and should work with others as well.

 **Known problems**
-- Must use a USB Dac that has the word headphone in the device name.
+- Must use a USB Dac.
 I use this specific one (https://a.co/d/2eTi2mp)
 - Pi5 does not and will not support interlacing through GPIO.
-- OS4 Pi UI is half the fps as Pi4 UI, does not affect retroarch.
-- Bluetooth controllers do not work.